nileshpatra/Org-manage-bot/README.md

  	```
  	python3 tgbot.py
  	```
 [Here](https://youtu.be/xiI_u60Vrq0) is a video detailing the setup.
 Although it is not completely consistent with the current state of the repository, but it serves its purpose well.
-Do refer the rest of the readme as well.
+Do refer the rest of the readme as well

+Also, for Anaconda users, Please [Refer](https://www.geeksforgeeks.org/python-add-packages-to-anaconda-environment/) for basics of adding packages to environment.:)